brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

         return layers
 ```

-Finally, we create a pipeline wrapper around the model, that can later be fed to the `deepspeed.initialize()` above:
+Finally, we create a pipeline wrapper around `model`, that be fed later to the `deepspeed.initialize()` declaration:

 ```python
 model = deepspeed.pip.PipelineModule(layers=model.to_layers(), num_stages=2)